 Disconnection and isolation are not uncommon for autistic adults.
-Grants focused in this area should support autistic adults to make connections, build relationships, and establish friendships./p>
+Grants focused in this area should support autistic adults to make connections, build relationships, and establish friendships.

 NEXT for AUTISM will, in its sole discretion, consider supporting 501c3 non-profit organizations working within the United States that generally meet the following criteria:

-- Have started innovative programs, services, systems or models of service delivery that make improved outcomes likely.
+- Have interest in building or starting innovative programs, services, or models of service delivery with measurable impact or outcomes.

-- Targeted funds from Color the Spectrum are reserved for autistic led and centered organizations and initiatives.
+- All funds awarded in the 2023 Color the Spectrum grant cycle are reserved for autistic led and centered organizations and initiatives.